Risk-Team/CAVAanalytics/README.md

 remotely (registered users can access the University of Cantabria JupyterHub with 180 Gb RAM) and through a Docker image.

+**CAVA (both Platform and Analytics) will be officially launched after summer 2023, with dedicated workshops.
+Some updates are currently underway, in particular, related to CAVA Platform interface**

 | ![framework](https://github.com/Risk-Team/CAVAanalytics/assets/40058235/ac4cfeae-d6d7-49eb-85c2-bfb6c44f39f6) |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | *CAVA framework.
 CAVA can be used through a graphic user interface (CAVA Platform) or through the CAVAanalytics R package.
 The package can be used locally (GitHub installation), remotely (University of Cantabria JupyterHub), or locally but through a Docker image to solve dependencies issues* |